SwapnilAkash/SDN-Based-Firewall/README.md

 # SDN-Based-Firewall
 Hello Guys

-This is the project that I made during my M.E course at BITS Pilani.
+We can eliminate the need for extra hardware and mangement resources for a Firewall if we can make use of SDN's inherent features for the functionalities of a firewall.

 I have implemented a POX based firewall simulated in Mininet.
-I have implemented from Layer 2 to Layer 4 packet-filtering firewall built in the controller of the SDN itself with user defined rules in a csv file.
+I have implemented Layer 3 and Layer 4 packet-filtering firewall built in the controller of the SDN itself with user defined rules in a csv file.